Tracking Everything Everywhere All at Once: Related Work

 \paragraph{Neural video representations.} While our method shares similarities with recent methods that model videos using coordinate-based multi-layer perceptrons~(MLPs)~\cite{mildenhall2021nerf,sitzmann2020implicit,tancik2020fourier}, prior work has primarily focused on problems such as novel view synthesis~\cite{park2021nerfies,li2022dynibar,li2021neural,park2021hypernerf,xian2021space} and video decomposition~\cite{kasten2021layered,ye2022deformable}.
 In contrast, our work targets the challenge of dense, long-range motion estimation.
 Though some methods for dynamic novel view synthesis produce 2D motion as a by-product, these systems require known camera poses and the resulting motion is often erroneous~\cite{gao2022monocular}.
+Some dynamic reconstruction methods~\cite{yang2021lasr, yang2021viser,wu2022casa,cai2022neural} can also produce 2D motion, but these are often object-centric with a focus on articulated objects.
 Alternatively, video decomposition-based representations such as Layered Neural Atlases~\cite{kasten2021layered} and Deformable Sprites~\cite{ye2022deformable} solve for a mapping between each frame and a global texture atlas.
 Frame-to-frame correspondence can be derived by inverting this mapping, but this process is expensive and unreliable.
 Furthermore, these methods are limited to representing videos using a limited number of layers with fixed ordering, restricting their ability to model complex, real-world videos.